 There were countless examples of female bravery during the Revolution, but it seems to be Mary Musgrove who succeeded, thanks to some historical fiction, in capturing the American imagination.
 People's admiration for Mary Musgrove is apparent in the large monument erected by a citizen group in the early 1900s.

-While at Musgrove Mill Historic Site you will not want to miss the two walking trails.
+While at the Battle of Musgrove Mill Historic Site you will not want to miss the two walking trails.
 The first is a loop of about a mile that takes you through the land that the British occupied in 1780 and the second explores the battle site itself.
 The trails take you through some lovely wooden areas, by a small waterfall and along the lolling (and during the Revolution, strategically important) Enroee River.